Medical Marijuana For Bipolar DepressionGreen Relief Health Admin

 Preliminary research about medical marijuana and anxiety shows cannabis has similar effects to medications like benzodiazepines.
 The good news is, though, that medical marijuana for anxiety has those similar effects without the risk of overdose.

 Medical marijuana also appears to lower levels of cortisol in your body.
 Cortisol is the hormone that is often associated with how much stress you are feeling.
 If you have lowered cortisol levels you have a less severe reaction to stress, which can reduce anxiety.

 Can I Get A Medical Card For Bipolar Depression?

 So, the three criteria you would need to meet to get a medical card for bipolar depression are that the condition is serious, other treatments have not worked, and medical cannabis would have to be able to help.
 Well clearly anyone that has bipolar depression has a serious medical condition.
 It is also extremely likely that medications are either not effective or have become ineffective over time.
 Finally, the initial research clearly shows that medical marijuana can be effective at treating someone with bipolar depression.

-This means that someone in Maryland who is experiencing bipolar depression is eligible to be a medical marijuana patient.
+This means that someone in Maryland or Delaware who is experiencing bipolar depression is eligible to be a medical marijuana patient.
 The ability to access medical cannabis opens a completely new and alternative treatment pathway for many experiencing bipolar depression.